dkesslerm/fallingSand/README.md

 ## Demo

 *Normal run of the simulation*

 ![Falling Sand Simulation](assets/normal-run.gif)

 *Pause and resume functionality*

 ![User Interactions](assets/pause-resume.gif)

 ## Features

-- Simulates falling sand, and the interaction between the individual grains.
+- Simulates falling sand, and the interaction between the individual grains
 - Click to add more sand
 - Pause and resume functionality
 - Adjust FPS during runtime